Top 10 best ballet variations for beginners

 Raymonda’s Act III

 Raymonda’s Act III variation requires a dancer to demonstrate a strong leg line, stamina, and style.
-Raymonda Act II is another notable variation, highlighting the significance of enjoying the act of variation and showcasing one person’s dance style and technique.
+Raymonda Act II is another notable variation, highlighting the joy of variation and showcasing one person’s dance style and technique.
 Its intricate footwork and elegant presence reflect the character’s royal nature, making it a favorite among advanced dancers.

 Gamzatti from La Bayadere